 How to Increase User Activation?

-The main way to improve activation rate is building an effective onboarding process.
+The main way to improve the activation rate is to build an effective onboarding process.

-Your main goal is to make your onboarding messages as timely and relevant as possible — constant push and email notifications can be very boring – unless use them the right way.
+Your main goal is to make your onboarding messages as timely and relevant as possible — constant push and email notifications can be very boring – unless using them the right way.

 To achieve that, make your onboarding behavior-based.
 This way, once a user performs a certain action (event), they will get a relevant message that describes what steps they should take next.
 It will give your clients useful and timely tips that will make them start certain features faster and avoid confusion.

 Choose the Event (aka an action a user performs in the application / on the website) that's a good starting point for communication.
 It could be account registration, a screen open, profile set up, etc. Once you've determined the starting point, you can add Splitters — they divide your audience into segments based on various criteria, such as age, gender, device type, and other custom tags you can create.

 Map your potential communication flow on a canvas in Customer Journey:

 NOTE: You can use several splitters at once - Customer Journey can divide your created segments into more segments, which creates opportunities for highly precise multi-level targeting.

 After the first welcome message, you want to start offering users more relevant tips and information, based on their behavior in your product/service.
 To do that, use the Wait For Event feature — it lets you set different communication scenarios based on whether a user triggers a particular event within a specified time period or not.

 Request a free demo and learn how you can increase User Activation with the help of behavior-based onboarding!Contact Pushwoosh Team